PolyRocketMatt/Peak/README.md

 # PEAK Library

 PEAK stands for **Procedural Environment Algorithms for Kotlin**.
-It is a collection of various algorithms, noise types, modifiers, masks, filters, data extraction tools and more for creating and manipulating heightmaps.
+It is a collection of various algorithms, noise types, modifiers, masks, filters, data extraction tools and more for creating and manipulating heightmaps 🗺️.

 ## Features